START STRONG AS AN ADMINISTRATIVE ASSISTANT

-The Administrative Office Professional is designed to provide students with the skills and basic knowledge required to become an entry-level Administrative Office professional in a fast-paced office environment.
-Students will learn about the changing world of technology in the workplace, interpersonal skills, analytical skills, organizational skills, professional financial practices, the Microsoft Office suite, and proper administrative procedures as they gain skills and confidence to handle the administrative support for a variety of office settings.
+The Administrative Office Professional program is designed to provide students with the skills and basic knowledge required to become an entry-level Administrative Office professional in a fast-paced office environment.

 This hybrid program utilizes distance education courses along with on-campus training to prepare students for their new career, giving students the flexibility demanded by today’s busy lifestyle.
 Students attend classes just a few days on campus each week and complete their online coursework by the end of the week from anywhere with a high-speed internet connection.
 By logging into our online learning management system, students can post comments, questions, or even live chat with their instructors and classmates for enhanced communication even when not on campus – an important element to student success in any online learning environment.